mysociety/citizenconnect/documentation/API.md

 ### escalated
 Optional.
 Whether or not this problem has been escalated.
 Send `0` or `1` for true or false.
 Defaults to false.

+### images-0

+Optional.
+An image to attach to this problem report.
+If images are attached to the report, then the POST request must use a `Content-Type: multipart/form-data`.

+### images-1

+Optional.
+Same as images-0.

+### images-2

+Optional.
+Same as images-0.

 ## Return value
 The api returns a json string, containing an object with one parameter, reference_number which gives the unique reference number for the problem or question created (if successful).
 Example: